BMG-Esports/stats-api-docs/src/pages/get/player/smashId.md

 # GetPlayer

-Fetches information about a player from their ID.
+Fetches information about a player from a given ID.

 ## Request